provenance-io/provwasm/docs/tutorial/05-requirements.md

 Params

-- `DepsMut` - Holds external contract dependencies - mutable storage, address, and querier APIs.
+- `DepsMut` - Holds external contract dependencies - mutable storage, as well as address, crypto, and querier APIs.
 - `Env` - Contains blockchain environment info - block height, block time, and the contract address.
 - `MessageInfo` - Contains info for authorization - identity of the caller, and payment.
 - `InitMsg` - The user-defined message sent to initialize the contract